arduino/docs-content/content/software/app-lab/4.apps/5.develop-apps/develop-apps.md

    - _Create new file_
    - _Create new folder_

-### Rename or Delete Files
+### Rename or Delete Files and Folders

-1. **Right-click** on the file you want to rename or delete.
+1. **Right-click** on the file or folder you want to rename or delete.
 1. Select one of the following:
    - _Rename_
    - _Delete_

 ### Moving files and folders

-Arduino App Lab currently does not support moving files and folders.
+The file tree supports **Drag and Drop** organization.
+Simply click and hold a file or folder, then drag it to your desired location within the project structure.

 ## Python Development